TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Index.rst

 lists the :ref:`basic TYPO3 content elements <t3editors:content-types>`
 and how to work with them.

-Additional descriptions can be found the :ref:`fluid_styled_content <typo3/cms-fluid-styled-content:content-elements>` documentation.
+Additional descriptions can be found in the :ref:`fluid_styled_content <typo3/cms-fluid-styled-content:content-elements>` documentation.

 ..  _cePluginsCustomize: